-Feed your AI content moderation algorithms the right data if you want to keep them smart enough to continuously improve — by themselves.
+Feed your AI content moderation algorithms the right data if you want to continuously keep them smart enough to improve — by themselves.

-Think of the term ‘Artificial Intelligence’ and you’d be forgiven for conjuring up mental images of servant robots, android sentience, and an eventual machine uprising.
-While such scenarios are still a way off (!) here in 2017 AI continues to gain significant ground — and is now sufficiently sophisticated to begin its formal education.
+Think of the term ‘Artificial Intelligence’, and you’d be forgiven for conjuring up mental images of servant robots, android sentience, and an eventual machine uprising.
+While such scenarios are still a way off (!) here in 2017, AI continues to gain significant ground — and is now sufficiently sophisticated to begin its formal education.
 But, as its (current) masters, AI’s schooling’s on us.
-It can only be ever be as good as the information we give it — and giving it the wrong info can only do more harm than good.
+It can only ever be as good as the information we give it — and giving it the wrong info can only do more harm than good.

 Upskilling Your AI

 Although an AI can beat the Turing Test, the most advanced AI that the majority of us have access to is the kind that can problem-solve.
 In its simplest form, artificial intelligence is an algorithm — a computer program that can identify patterns in large data sets; able to learn what ‘good’ and ‘bad’ look like.

 Yup, that’s right, it can differentiate.
 We’re not talking about ethical and moral judgments yet; empowering an AI to differentiate means allowing it to automate complex and monotonous tasks skillfully.
 By giving it richer, more diverse data, it can incrementally improve the processes it’s given — optimizing efficiency, reducing error margins, and maintaining accuracy.
 This is essentially what machine learning brings to the moderation process.